George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/compilation-generic-jobs.md

 myJobSystem.Run();
 ```

-In both cases, in a player build, the Burst compiler detects that it has to compile `MyGenericJob<int>` and `MyGenericJob<float>`.
+In both cases, in a Player build, the Burst compiler detects that it has to compile `MyGenericJob<int>` and `MyGenericJob<float>`.
 This is because the generic jobs (or the type surrounding it for the nested job) are used with fully resolved generic arguments (`int` and `float`).

-However, if these jobs are used indirectly through a generic parameter, the Burst compiler can't detect the jobs it has to compile at player build time:
+However, if these jobs are used indirectly through a generic parameter, the Burst compiler can't detect the jobs it has to compile at Player build time:

 ```c#
 public static void GenericJobSchedule<TData>() where TData: struct {